SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 ## 5️⃣ Convert .pyc file to .py file

-Like I said before, `.pyc` is not human-readble. so we need to convert it to `.py` format.
+Like I said before, `.pyc` is not human-readble.
+So we need to convert it to `.py` format.

     uncompyle6 (.pyc file) > (.py file)
     ls